-- (a) General manufacturing and processing standards. - (1) Light: Total floor area must not exceed 2,000 square feet. - (2) Heavy: - (A) All structures and activities must be set back a minimum of 100 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed-use zoning districts. - (B) Areas used for pickup or drop-off of equipment between the hours of 10:00 p.m. and 6:00 a.m. must be set back a minimum of 300 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed-use zoning districts. - (b) Biofuel processing facility standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any adjoining zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet. - (3) Transitional height setbacks required based on the underlying zoning district and any adjacent districts apply. - (c) Explosive or toxic chemical manufacturing, storage, and distribution standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any adjoining zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts.
+- (a) General manufacturing and processing standards. - (1) Light: Total floor area must not exceed 10,000 square feet. - (2) Heavy: - (A) All structures and activities must be set back a minimum of 100 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed-use zoning districts. - (B) Areas used for pickup or drop-off of equipment between the hours of 10:00 p.m. and 6:00 a.m. must be set back a minimum of 300 feet from the property line of any adjoining zoning lot in the residential, apartment, or apartment mixed-use zoning districts. - (b) Biofuel processing facility standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet. - (c) Explosive or toxic chemical manufacturing, storage, and distribution standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet.

-- (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet. - (3) Explosives storage must be effectively screened by a natural landform or artificial barrier either surrounding the entire site or surrounding each storage magazine or production facility.
-The height of the landform or barrier must meet the following requirements: - (A) A straight line drawn from the top of any side wall of all magazines or production facilities to any part of the nearest structure will pass through the landform or barrier. - (B) A straight line drawn from the top of any side wall of all magazines or production facilities, to any point 12 feet above the center line of a public street will pass through the landform or barricade. - (C) Artificial barricades must be an earthen mound or revetted wall a minimum thickness of 3 feet. - (d) Food manufacturing and processing standards. - (1) Total floor area must not exceed 4,000 square feet. - (2) The slaughter of animals is not permitted. - (e) Petrochemical plant standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any adjoining zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet.
+- (3) Explosives storage must be effectively screened by a natural landform or artificial barrier either surrounding the entire site or surrounding each storage magazine or production facility.
+The height of the landform or barrier must be taller than any magazine or production facility and must consist of an earthen mound or revetted wall a minimum thickness of 3 feet. - (d) Food manufacturing and processing standards. - (1) Total floor area must not exceed 4,000 square feet. - (2) The slaughter of animals is not permitted. - (e) Petrochemical plant standards. - (1) All structures and activities must be set back a minimum of 1,500 feet from the property line of any zoning lot in the country, residential, apartment, apartment mixed-use, or resort zoning districts. - (2) If the director determines that potential impacts of the facility will be adequately mitigated due to prevailing winds, terrain, technology, or similar considerations, the required minimum setback may be reduced; provided that under no circumstances may the setback distance be less than 500 feet.